 What Does DBT for Substance Abuse Look Like?

-Dialectical behavior therapy for substance abuse will involve a combination of therapies and sessions to help instill in you essential life skills that will foster a long term recovery.
-During dialectical behavior therapy for addiction, you will experience individual, one-on-one therapy with a compassionate, trained counselor who will make every effort to ensure all of your needs are met.
-You can also expect to experience skill-building in a group environment that promotes learning and fosters a culture of idea-sharing among others who are currently walking a similar path.
+Dialectical behavior therapy for substance abuse will involve a combination of therapies and sessions to help instill in you essential life skills that will foster long-term recovery.
+During dialectical behavior therapy for addiction, you will experience individual, one-on-one therapy with a compassionate, trained counselor who will try to ensure your needs are met.
+You can also expect to experience skill-building in a group environment that promotes learning and fosters a culture of idea-sharing among others currently walking a similar path.

-Experiencing DBT for substance abuse with others on the same kind of addiction treatment path will help keep you motivated and hold you accountable.
-Additionally, you are going to learn how to utilize the skills from dialectical behavior therapy for substance abuse throughout your daily life.
-The supportive peers you will meet and interact within DBT will also become important players in helping you clear the obstacles you will encounter inside and outside of therapy.
+Experiencing DBT for substance abuse with others on the same addiction treatment path will help keep you motivated and hold you accountable.
+Additionally, counselors will teach you skills from dialectical behavior therapy for substance abuse throughout your daily life.
+The supportive peers you will meet and interact with within DBT will also become important players in helping you clear the obstacles you will encounter inside and outside of therapy.

 Dialectical behavior therapy for substance abuse works because it focuses on providing you with critical skills in four important areas:

-Instead of looking to drugs and alcohol as a way of escaping your negative emotions, distress tolerance in dialectical behavior therapy for addiction will help increase your tolerance of negative thoughts and feelings.
+We show you how not to use drugs and alcohol to escape your negative emotions.
+Distress tolerance in DBT for addiction increases the tolerance of negative thoughts and feelings.
 In turn, you will learn to cope with the harmful triggers that once lead you down a dangerous path of drug and alcohol use.

-Your substance abuse may have been masking severe mental health problems caused by the intense emotions you are feeling.
-During dialectical behavior therapy for substance abuse, you will learn key methods for managing those emotions and changing them for the better.
+Your substance abuse may have been masking severe mental health problems caused by your intense emotions.
+During dialectical behavior therapy for substance abuse, you will learn key methods for better managing and changing those emotions.
 This will promote a healthier and happier life in recovery.

 Many patients suffering from substance abuse struggle in their relationships.
-Learning interpersonal effectiveness through dialectical behavior therapy gives you the techniques for communicating in a way that will maintain your self-respect and build stronger, healthier relationships in the process.
+Learning interpersonal effectiveness through dialectical behavior therapy gives you the techniques for communicating.
+You’ll deal with people in a way that will maintain your self-respect.
+At the same time, you’ll build stronger, healthier relationships in the process.

 Dialectical Behavior Therapy for Substance Abuse Strategies

-The Avedis Detox DBT program teaches skills and strategies to stop using drugs and alcohol, and avoid relapse.
-Additionally, DBT for substance abuse focuses on changing your behavior to steer clear of dangerous situations, making sobriety easier to achieve and a lifelong recovery more possible.
-This is done by helping you learn how to set boundaries, improve your home, work, and social environments, and build an understanding and supportive peer group.
+The Avedis Detox DBT program teaches skills and strategies to stop using drugs and alcohol and avoid relapse.
+Additionally, DBT for substance abuse focuses on changing your behavior to avoid dangerous situations.
+That makes sobriety easier to achieve and a lifelong recovery more possible.
+DBT helps you learn how to set boundaries and improve your home, work, and social environments.
+You’ll learn to build an understanding and supportive peer group.